PierreSachot/Internship-Reports/Pierre_Sachot-Yannick_Mayeur-week7.md

 ### Our start:
 During this week, we worked for the most part on python developping with EASE.
 To start, we follow Kichwa Coders's tutorial ([here](https://github.com/jonahkichwacoders/EASE-Python-Examples) see EASE.htm) which explain EASE bases, on how to develop and what is possible with EASE.
-So the first things we did was to create a script which create a dialog askip you your name.
+So the first things we did was to create a script which create a dialog asking you your name.
 After that, we worked on a really interresting function, EASE allows to generate a new Eclipse feature, like in the pop-up menu.
 Those functions works pretty well, without creating any plugins.
 One example of code:

 The code below allows the user to select text and replace inside of the selection all the private by public just by doing a right click on it and select "Replace private with public".